Returns the security identification number (SID) for the specified login name.

 SUSER_SID ( [ 'login' ] [ , Param2 ] )

 Is the login name of the user. login is sysname. login, which is optional, can be a SQL Server login or Microsoft Windows user or group.
 If login is not specified, information about the current security context is returned.
-If contains the word NULL, will return NULL.
+If the parameter contains the word NULL will return NULL.

 Specifies whether the login name is validated.
 Param2 is of type int and is optional.
 When Param2 is 0, the login name is not validated.
 When Param2 is not specified as 0, the Windows login name is verified to be exactly the same as the login name stored in SQL Server.